dutu/b-tails/guide/install/partitions_veracrypt.md

 ### Install VeraCrypt

+{: .note }
+Tails comes preinstalled with software to unlock VeraCrypt encrypted partition.
+However, to create and encrypt the partition, VeraCrypt software is needed.
+The VeraCrypt software is installed in RAM and disappears when you restart Tails.

 * Mount the `VeraCrypt` partition:
   * Choose **Applications ▸ Utilities ▸ Disks**
   * select the USB flash drive, click **VeraCrypt Partition 3**, click **>** button (Mount selected partition)